swissspidy/keep-my-theme/readme.txt

 add_filter( 'keepmytheme_history', 'change_keepmytheme_history' );
 `

+Note: You should put this snippet in a new (must-use) plugin or your current theme's `functions.php` file.

 == Screenshots ==

 1. Each post uses the theme that was active when it was initially published.